rsdoiel/antenna/2023/mid_central_2023.46.md

 date: 2023-11-14, from: Amateur Radio Relay League News

-<p>ARRL  The National Association for Amateur Radio® reports that earlier today, the FCC Commissioners unanimously voted to amend the Amateur Radio Service rules to replace the baud rate limit on the Amateur HF bands with a 2.8 kHz bandwidth limit to permit greater flexibility in data communications.<br /><br />“The Federal Communications Commission today adopted new rules to incentivize innovation and experi...</p>
+<p>ARRL<span>  </span>The National Association for Amateur Radio® reports that earlier today, the FCC Commissioners unanimously voted to amend the Amateur Radio Service rules to replace the baud rate limit on the amateur HF bands with a 2.8 kHz bandwidth limit to permit greater flexibility in data communications.<br /><br />“The Federal Communications Commission today adopted to incentivize innovation and experimentation ...</p>

 <http://www.arrl.org/news/view/arrl-hails-fcc-action-to-remove-symbol-rate-restrictions>